MartinSnyder/http4s-chatserver/README.md

 3. InputMessage routed to Queue
 ### In ChatServer (processingStream)
 4. Queued InputMessages pumped through the current ChatState, producing a "next" state and some number of OutputMessage objects.
-5. "Next" state is preserved for the next iteration
+5. "Next" state is managed by a functional mutable reference (Ref)
 6. OutputMessage objects are routed to a topic (publish/subscribe pattern)
 ### In ChatRoutes (toClient)
 7. OutputMessage objects are received from the topic